-Wilt Chamberlain was born on August 21, 1936, in Beverly Hills, California.
+Wilt Chamberlain was born on August 21, 1936, in Philadelphia, Pennsylvania.
 Known as "Wilt the Stilt" for his 7'1" frame, Chamberlain was a Harlem Globetrotter before joining the Philadelphia Warriors.
 He achieved an average of 30.1 points per game over his career and holds several records, including for most points scored in one season (4,029) and most points scored in a single game (100).
 Chamberlain was inducted into the Basketball Hall of Fame in 1978.
-He died in Los Angeles in 1999.
+He died in Bel-Air, California, in 1999.

 Early Life and Education

-Born Wilton Norman Chamberlain on August 21, 1936, in Beverly Hills, California, Wilt Chamberlain was one of the greatest basketball players of all time.
-He was the first NBA player to score more than 30,000 points during his professional career.
+Athlete Wilton Norman Chamberlain was born on August 21, 1936, in Philadelphia, Pennsylvania.
+Chamberlain was regarded as one of the greatest basketball players of all time as the first NBA player to score more than 30,000 points during his professional career.

 Chamberlain was a standout player at Overbrook High School in Philadelphia.
 He played on the school's varsity team for three years, scoring more than 2,200 points in total.
 Standing at 6'11" tall at the time, Chamberlain physically dominated other players.
 He eventually reached his full height of a staggering 7'1" tall.
 Many of his nicknames were derived from his stature.
 He hated being called "Wilt the Stilt," or "the Stilt," which came from a local reporter covering high school athletics.
 But Chamberlain didn't mind "The Big Dipper," or "Dipper," a nickname given to him by friends because he had to duck his head when passing through a doorframe.